 You are reading this page because you or someone you love is suffering from a low thyroid dysfunction or hypothyroid condition.
-You will want to know the difference between disease and dysfunction.
-If you are being treated for a thyroid problem and are not feeling better, then you probably have a thyroid "dysfunction".
+You want to know the difference between disease and dysfunction.
+If you are being treated for a thyroid problem and are not feeling better, then you most likely have thyroid "dysfunction".

 But we must find out WHY you have dysfunction first.

-Dr. Phil Gilman DC is a chiropractor and has taken various post graduate education courses to understand how the subluxation, spinal health, brain, thyroid system, and other systems interact and integrate how your body functions.
-For example this is what affects your quality of life in areas of energy, joy, focus, comfort, memory.
+Dr. Phil Gilman DC trained as a chiropractor and therefore learned how the body work as a system, rather than only parts.
+He has taken various post graduate education courses to understand how the immune system, gut brain, thyroid system, and other systems interact and integrate how your body functions.

 NO STONE IS LEFT UNTURNED TO DETERMINE THE CAUSE OF YOUR THYROID CONDITION!